Plan for Canterbury 2023-2025

 Our shared future

-The Canterbury Mayoral Forum wants to take every opportunity to influence the reform programme to ensure its ability to continue to advocate for and support its local communities and to influence and shape the local government’s future for the Canterbury community.
+The Canterbury Mayoral Forum will take every opportunity to influence central government policies and programmes to support local communities and to influence and shape local government’s future for the Canterbury community.
 There is a willingness to work with neighbouring Mayoral Forums and groups to extend this to a Te Waipounamu/South Island collaborative governance future.

-The Mayoral Forum has made submissions on Government reform legislation to provide the Canterbury view and will continue to do so.
-The submissions on the reform legislation and He mata whāriki, he matawhānui (review into the future for local government draft report October 2022) are available on this website.
+As part of our advocacy work, the Mayoral Forum makes considered submissions on government reform programmes and other legislation to provide a whole-of-Canterbury view.
+This will continue as the term progresses.
+Submissions on previous government reform legislation and He mata whāriki, he matawhānui (review into the future for local government draft report October 2022) are available in our resources section.

-A key priority for the Mayoral Forum this triennium is to work collectively on how the reform processes will play out for our communities.
-All of the reforms have a significant move towards regionalisation of activities and decision-making – it is important for our communities that they can also see the ‘local’, and in particular ‘their local’.
+A key priority for the Mayoral Forum this triennium is to work collectively, and with central government, to deliver positive and enduring outcomes for our communities, while ensuring that our communities can see the ‘local’, and in particular ‘their local’.

 Our priorities